‘Drogba would forever be my idol’ – Napoli’s Osimhen dreams of meeting Chelsea legend | Goal.com

 Osimhen revealed he had ‘interesting offers’ from Premier League clubs before signing a five-year deal at Napoli, and he highlighted the role played by Gennaro Gattuso and club President Aurelio De Laurentiis in convincing him to move to Italy.

-“Many predicted I will move to the EPL, and I had a lot of interesting offers from some clubs,” he said.
+“Many predicted I will move to the Premier League, and I had a lot of interesting offers from some clubs,” he said.
 “But Napoli was the best choice for me.

 “It was so because of the kind of player I want to be in the future, and the kind of great career I want to have.
 I have no doubt that Napoli is the club I need to achieve that greater height.